 Caring for Nature and Living Things

 We provide many opportunities for children to learn about nature and the role they play in protecting our world.
 As a Church School, this is especially important.
-We have a very active Eco Committee and Gardening Club.
-We have chickens which live on site and the children see them wandering around the grounds.
-We have provided bird feeders and owl boxes.
+We have a very active Gardening Club.
+Our curriculum is enhanced by all children taking part in weekly Forest School sessions where they are completely at one with nature; searching for minibeasts, creating homes for hedgehogs, examining plants and flowers as well as many, many other exciting things.
 Through science and topic work, children learn about the world and how they can care for living things.
-Our School has been awarded the Eco Schools Silver Award, thanks to the policies and approaches we have in school.

 How is Spirituality Nurtured?

 Children’s spiritual development is fostered through all aspects of our provision.
 It is about the relationships and the values that we consider to be important, as well as the development of knowledge, concepts, skills and attitudes.
 We give children opportunities to:

 Express personal beliefs and compare views with others, sharing feelings and opinions through discussions and stories.

 Begin to develop their own system of beliefs which may or may not include religious beliefs.